Data and Reporting Services

 Q: Is ARS still able to conduct research?

 A: The Agricultural Research Service (ARS) continues its mission critical work without interruption.
+All other work continues as well, as long as research leaders can plan and carry out the work safely on site.
 We are continuing to support our stakeholders, including action and regulatory agencies.
-We will begin planning for new research on the impact of COVID-19 on food safety and animals.
+We have begun new research on the impact of COVID-19 on food safety and animals.

 A: In accordance with Department of Homeland Security Cybersecurity & Infrastructure Security Agency memorandum (“Identification of Essential Critical Infrastructure Workers During COVID-19 Response”), work where failure to provide the services by essential employees could jeopardize United States agriculture, food safety, and food production and supply and adversely affect the health, welfare and safety of the public.